Elias Hadaya

-Elias Hadaya (الياس هدايا; born 31 August 1998) is a footballer who plays as a goalkeeper for Sandefjord Fotball.
-He plays for the Syrian national team.
+Elias Hadaya (الياس هدايا; born 31 August 1998) is a professional footballer who plays as a goalkeeper for Eliteserien club Sandefjord Fotball.
+Born in Sweden, he plays for the Syria national team.

 Club career

 Hadaya started his career with Swedish side Valsta Syrianska IK in 2013.
 In 2017, he signed for Assyriska FF, where he made thirteen league appearances and scored zero goals and suffered relegation from the third tier to the fourth tier while playing for the club.
 Two years later, he signed for Norwegian side Levanger FK, where he made thirty-six league appearances and scored zero goals.

 Ahead of the 2021 season, he signed for Norwegian side Kristiansund BK, where he made one league appearance and scored zero goals before being sent on loan to Bryne FK in 2022, where he made fifteen league appearances and scored zero goals.
 Subsequently, he signed for Swedish side Utsiktens BK in 2023, where he made sixty league appearances and scored zero goals.
 Following his stint there, he signed for Sandefjord Fotball in 2025.